 West Virginia coal mines failed to disclose accidents and injuries

-Posted on behalf of The Bell Law Firm, PLLC on Sep 02, 2011 in Coal Mining Accidents
+Posted on behalf of Stewart Bell, PLLC on Sep 02, 2011 in Coal Mining Accidents

 Two coal mines in West Virginia have been the subject of an investigation by the Mine Safety and Health Administration (MSHA).
 These mines are the Randolph mine and the Justice No. 1 mine, both of which were owned by Massey Energy.
 Massey Energy was also the owner of the mine where the deadly explosion took place last year, killing 29 mine workers.